rv-kip/express-redis-cache/README.md

     function (req, res)  { ... });
 ```

-You can specify another name like this:
+You can specify a custom name like this:

 ```js
 app.get('/',